loilo/faction/README.md

 ### Configuration

 Run the setup command.
-It will guide your through a Q&A to pre-fill your `.env` file:
+It will guide you through a Q&A to pre-fill your `.env` file:

 ```bash
 php artisan faction:setup